Watches Collecting Watches for Beginners: How to Start Your Set There are

 Omega Speedmaster: To the Moon and Back

-The Olympics’ official timepiece and an accessory for Buzz Aldrin’s 60s defining moonwalk, the Omega Speedmaster is the iconic sports chronograph – a chronograph is a timepiece that also includes a stopwatch.
+The Olympics’ official timepiece and an accessory for Buzz Aldrin’s 60s defining moonwalk, the Omega Speedmaster Dark Side of the Moon is the iconic sports chronograph.
+(A chronograph is a timepiece that also includes a stopwatch.)
 The Omega Speedmaster is the leader in chronograph watch design.
 They aim to be precise enough for the world stage at the Olympics and have proved to have the durability to launch through space and descend to the moon.
 The precision and durability define this sports watch as a titan of the industry.

 Omega launched the Speedmaster as a part of the Omega Seamaster line as a racing chronograph.
 Still, the Speedmaster soon created its distinct line of watches separate from the Omega Seamaster and Railmaster collections.
 The stainless steel tachymeter, a scale inscribed around the watch face as a novel way to measure distance based on speed, inspired the Speedmaster name.